The Robots Are Coming To Las Vegas

 They can bring items from the hotel's cafe right to your room.
 Among their many capabilities, they can travel alone across the lobby, remotely call for an elevator, and even alert guests when they arrive at their hotel room through an automated phone message.

 It's not just Vdara that's experimenting with this technology.
-Other Las Vegas hotels, including the Mandarin Oriental and Renaissance Las Vegas, are using automation to cater to customers' needs.
+Other Las Vegas hotels, including the Renaissance Las Vegas, are using automation to cater to customers' needs.
+So too was the Mandarin Oriental before changing over to the Waldorf Astoria this summer.
 And at bars like the Tipsy Robot, it's the machines that are making the drinks.

 It's a growing trend that could mean big changes for the 300,000 people who work in the city's gaming and hospitality industries.
 A recent study by the Institute for Spatial Economic Analysis (ISEA) found that two-thirds of all jobs in Las Vegas will most likely be automated by 2035.